kqwer/SimpleJavaJenkins/PROBLEM.md

 **Given date, find the day of given date using LocaleDate**

-**This exercise contains a class named FindDay with the following methods:**
+**This exercise contains a class named FindDay with the following method:**

     +findDay(int,int,int) : String
-        -Should get month,day,year as input and return result -Should return "Give proper month" if given month is less than 1 and greater than 12 -Should return "Give proper day" if given day is less than 1 and greater than 31 -Should return "Give proper year" if given month is less than 2000 and greater than 3000 -Should find day of given input and return it.
+        -Should get month,day,year as input and return result -Should return "Give month in range" if given month is less than 1 and greater than 12 -Should return "Give day in range" if given day is less than 1 and greater than 31 -Should return "Give year in range" if given month is less than 2000 and greater than 3000 -Should find day of given input and return it.